Skip to Main Content

 Back Issues - HD 59 P79 - off-site storage facility (request delivery via the Classic Catalog page for PRWeek (U.S.) - Print )

-PRWeek Personal Digital Subscriptions: PR Week digital offers online content in exchange for a free registration, as well as full digital archival access - together with optional premium features - via paid individual subscriptions (as of 2023, a non-discounted full subscription rate is $296/year OR $29/month).
-But for students with an email address ending in .edu who may choose to purchase a personal digital subscription to PR Week, that is available from that publisher at a substantially discounted annual student subscription rate of $139/year [when deciding whether to make that investment as a student, keep in mind the access to a great many major back issue articles in PR Week magazine are available free of charge, with some gaps as to currency via the databases Access World News and ABI/Inform].
-And if one is working in Syracuse, current/recent print editions of PRWeek are received into the 2nd floor current (non-circulating) periodicals area of Bird Library.
-Coverage of the most recent two years of back issues is available there.
+PRWeek Personal Digital Subscriptions: PRWeek digital offers online content in exchange for a free registration, as well as full digital archival access - together with optional premium features - via paid individual subscriptions (as of 2024, a non-discounted full subscription rate is $365/year OR $35/month).
+But for students with an email address ending in .edu who may choose to purchase a personal digital subscription to PR Week, that is available from that publisher at a substantially discounted annual student subscription rate of $126/year .
+Think about how often you will be consulting this source if you do initiate a personal subscription, because at the main PRWeek site a non-academic rate is available at $35/month - possibly useful and could be cancelled, if an access need is more short term [when deciding whether to make that investment as a student, keep in mind the access to a great many major back issue articles in PRWeek magazine are available free of charge, helpful for more deeply historical research - for getting to articles published in 2022 and prior, with that access available in databases like Access World News and ABI/Inform].

 Help With Citing?